kubemq-io/gitbook-docs/getting-started/create-cluster/helm.md

 ## Configuration

-The following table lists the configurable parameters of the KubeMQ chart and their default values.
+The following table lists the configurable parameters of the KubeMQ cluster chart and their default values.

 {% file src="../../.gitbook/assets/cluster-values.yaml" caption="values.yaml" %}